Mid-East alarm after Trump Jerusalem calls

 None of the leaders said if Mr Trump had specified when the embassy move would take place.
 He promised the move during his campaign for the presidency.

-Israel has always regarded Jerusalem as its capital city, while the Palestinians claim East Jerusalem as the capital of a future Palestinian state.
+Israel regards Jerusalem as its "eternal and undivided" capital, while the Palestinians claim East Jerusalem as the capital of a future Palestinian state.

 Reports suggest Mr Trump will sign a waiver to keep the embassy in Tel Aviv for six more months, while committing to a move.